 Once you have finished identifying a suitable drop ship supplier, it’s now time to get to the nitty-gritty of the business itself.
-You will realise that most of your startup costs will be associated with the legal requirements such as applying for an ACN (Australian Company Number) or ABN (Australian Business Number).
+You will realize that most of your startup costs will be associated with the legal requirements such as applying for an ACN (Australian Company Number) or ABN (Australian Business Number).
 The Australian Business Register (ABR) does not charge any fee when you apply for an ABN, regardless of whether you apply online or through physical means.

 But, if you consult a tax agent to complete an application form you (which is usually recommended to avoid delays and unnecessary returns), they are bound to charge you a fee for their services.
 Your tax agent will also help you prepare any tax-related documents for you.
-Drop shiping in Australia is booming, so the benefits of jumping on this band wagon are great considering the small outlay required to get started.
+Drop shipping in Australia is booming, so the benefits of jumping on this band wagon are great considering the small outlay required to get started.

 Overall, it’s possible to start a drop shipping business in Australia with as little as $400 or maybe even less.